 At this point you will create a folder or add your code to an existing folder and you are done.
 Download in JPG, JPEG, or SVG format during this stage.

-Please always test codes at different ranges before finalizing your campaign to see what is the perfect size for you.
+Please always test codes at different ranges before finalizing your campaign to see what the perfect size is for you.

 Choose a professional printing shop for short-term needs and always print a sample first to test the code.
 Make sure the size is appropriate for the distance before posting at the final location.

-When committing to long-term codes that will be on your clothing tags, bags, receipts, and any other product information labelled on materials repeatedly, incorporate the codes into the design of your labels and packaging and do a test on a sample before printing it on all of your products to find disappointment later on if it doesn't scan to the correct information or is blocked by other designs on labels.
+When committing to long-term codes that will be on your clothing tags, bags, receipts, and any other product information labeled on materials repeatedly, incorporate the codes into the design of your labels and packaging and do a test on a sample before printing it on all of your products to find disappointment later on if it doesn't scan to the correct information or is blocked by other designs on labels.
 Dynamic QR codes can be changed on the back end at any time for updated information but static QR codes cannot be edited so this is something to take into consideration when producing long-term codes and incorporating them into permanent packaging on your company's products.

-When considering which materials that you will print codes on, think about the need of your customer and what is the best way to convey your message.
+When considering which materials that you will print codes on, think about the needs of your customer and what is the best way to convey your message.
 Check out Supercode's solutions to find out more about ideas and examples of some of the best campaigns below:

 There are many easy tips and tricks to creating the perfect QR code in just minutes.
 Knowing what works and what doesn't will work magic for your campaigns and really make the QR codes work for you and your customers.
 For a free downloadable guide of our detailed suggestions, check out our 50 Dos and Don'ts of Using QR Codes.
 For some common printing suggestions, we have shared a short list below: